 Gintare Forte

 Gintare is an American artist whose work exists between memory, imagination, and the natural world.
-Drawn to softness, movement, and layered atmospheres, her paintings feel fluid and immersive—unfolding rather than fixed.
+Drawn to stillness, movement, and layered atmospheres, her paintings feel fluid and immersive—unfolding rather than fixed.

-Her paintings offer quiet, contemplative spaces—works meant to be lived with, revisited, and felt over time, inviting viewers to bring their own memories and emotions into the experience.
+Now based in Maine, Gintare draws inspiration from the region’s dramatic landscapes—mountains, lakes, and wild ocean coastlines—as well as its rich cultural life.
+Her paintings offer quiet, contemplative spaces meant to be lived with, revisited, and felt over time, inviting viewers to bring their own memories and emotions into the experience.

 “I want my paintings to exist as this huge big window on the wall, a crack of light into limitless worlds of surreal breathtaking beauty that comforts our being and brightens our senses.
 That further invites for a quiet untroubled contemplation and reawakening of who we are, how we resonate with this world, with this profound vast cosmos all around us as well as within us.
 Not to provoke and challenge but to inspire and delight.”